gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 But: speed relative to what?

-In Newtonian mechanics,
-speeds add simply — Galilean relativity: if you throw a ball at 10 m/s from a train moving at 20 m/s, the ball moves at 30 m/s relative to the ground.
+In Newtonian mechanics, speeds add simply (Galilean relativity): if you throw a ball at 10 m/s from a train moving at 20 m/s, the ball moves at 30 m/s relative to the ground.